ghoomfrog/silili/README.md

 ## Tense and Aspect

-Lil Si has no grammatical way to indicate tense or aspect, and relies on other means to do so.
-Of course, depending on context, indicating tense may not even be necessary.
+There is no grammatical way to indicate tense or aspect.

 ### Examples: